Disruption and recovery of the US domestic airline networks during the COVID-19 pandemic

 \subsection{Networks for 16 airlines}

-In the previous section, we analyzed changes in the network structure of the entire US domestic airline network without separating by airline.
 In this section, we analyze changes in the network structure of each of the 16 airlines in the dataset (see also Table~\ref{tab:data}).
 Note that we excluded ExpressJet from the analyses in this section because it ceased its operations from September 2020 to September 2021.